Pitfall of Google Tri-Grams Word Similarity Measure

 Google Tri-grams, Pitfalls, Sentence Similarity, Text Similarity, Trigrams, Unsupervised, Word Similarity,Abstract

 This paper describes and examines Google Trigram word similarity based on Google n-gram dataset.
 Google Tri-grams Measure (GTM) is an unsupervised similarity measurement technique.
 The paper investigates GTM’s word similarity measure which is the state-of-the art of the measure and we eventually reveal its pitfall.
 We test the word similarity with MC-30 word pair dataset and compare the result against the other word similarity measures.
 After evaluation, GTM word similarity measures is found significantly fall behind other word similarity measure.
-The pitfall of GTM word similarity is detailed and proved with evidences.References
+The pitfall of GTM word similarity is detailed and proved with evidences.Downloads

 Published